 TWF Tip: If you’re like me and you wear contacts, pack an extra pair in your wristlet!
 The last thing you want is to somehow lose a contact and not be able to see the rest of the day. 👀

 While I love my new iPhone for pictures, sometimes I need my “nice” camera to capture all of the magic.
 If I’m packing lighter, my iPhone will count as my phone and camera, but if I have the backpack, I’ll always pack my Sony a6000.
-Taking videos of our day trips have become my new favorite thing!
+Taking videos of our day trips has become my new favorite thing!

 Having access to your phone throughout the entire day is really important because the Disney app, alone, will be your go-to assistant.
 If you’re snapping photos, sending videos to friends, and hitting up social media all day long, your battery will be running low before you know it.
 And you don’t want to miss out on photo-ops by the bubblegum wall!